- Fine Arts

 This course is an introduction to computer programming.
 Students will learn the basics of the Java language in the context of creating visualizations and 2D sprite-based games with animation.
 Projects emphasize the role of mathematics in video game design.
 Students will use the Processing development environment from MIT Media labs.
 Computer science topics include data types, using objects, declaring variables, assignment, arithmetic operators, branching structures, loops, random functions, methods, parameters, event-processing, state concepts, scope rules, and user interaction.
 The course is structured as a hands-on workshop centered on programming projects that emphasize computer science and mathematics principles as they apply to areas of art, visual design, games, science, and special effects.
 (NOTE: Formerly listed as DIGITAL IMAGES AND COMPUTER GRAPHICS I. The course is the same.
 Students with credit for Digital Images I may not receive credit for both.)

-This project-based lab course is for students wishing to get in depth experience using a variety of modern digital tools that crossover between the digital and physical worlds to create computational machines that interact with the real world in interesting ways.
-Students will have access to 3D printer, laser cutter, microcontrollers, sensors, actuators and other emerging technologies.
-Students will build circuits controlled and control them using Arduino and the C programming language.
+This project-based lab course is for students wishing to get a project-based experience using a variety of modern digital tools that crossover between the digital and physical worlds and form the basic Sense-Compute-Act model that defines modern robotics Students will have access to microcontrollers, sensors, actuators, 3D printer, laser cutter, soldering equipment and other emerging technologies.
+Students will build circuits and control them using Arduino and the C programming language.
 Students will build mechanisms with motors and linkages.
 Students will have a set of required projects to master basic skills and explore devices.
-Then, students have the opportunity to develop projects of personal interest.
-Students are expected to grow in leadership and to share their expertise by demonstrating their work at the museum, assisting middle school students, presenting to classmates or similar.
-Prerequisites.
-Digital Image Processing 1, Intro to Computer Science and Discrete Mathematics or co-requisite of APCS.
+Then, students have the opportunity to develop projects of personal interest and apply robotic concepts in a variety of creative applications.
+Prerequisites: Intro To Graphics Programming I, co-requisite of APCS.
 This course was formerly offered as (Computation, Fabrication and Facilitation).
 Students may not get credit for both.
 (NOTE: This course was formerly offered as (Computation, Fabrication and Facilitation).
 Students may not get credit for both.)

 AP COMPUTER SCIENCE A (Grades 11, 12)